blindhamsterman/tecc-test/README.md

 You'll also need to create a .env file based on the .env_template

+You'll also need to either setup a spotify app in the dashboard per the implicit grant instructions or email me to get me to add your spotify as an allowed user.

 ### Requirements
 - Node >= 14.0.0
 - npm >= 5.6 (built using 6.14.13)